TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

 Inheritance
 -----------

-When the dataclass is being created by the :meth:`dataclass` decorator, it looks through all of the class's base classes in reverse MRO (that is, starting at :class:`object`) and, for each dataclass that it finds, adds the fields from that base class to an ordered mapping of fields.
+When the datakundi is being created by the :meth:`dataclass` decorator, it looks through all of the class's base classes in reverse MRO (that is, starting at :class:`object`) and, for each datakundi that it finds, adds the fields kutoka that base kundi to an ordered mapping of fields.
-After all of the base class fields are added, it adds its own fields to the ordered mapping.
+After all of the base kundi fields are added, it adds its own fields to the ordered mapping.
 All of the generated methods will use this combined, calculated ordered mapping of fields.
 Because the fields are in insertion order, derived classes override base classes.
 An example::

   @dataclass
-  class Base:
+  kundi Base:
       x: Any = 15.0
       y: int = 0

   @dataclass
-  class C(Base):
+  kundi C(Base):
       z: int = 10
       x: int = 15

 The final list of fields is, in order, ``x``, ``y``, ``z``.
-The final type of ``x`` is ``int``, as specified in class ``C``.
+The final type of ``x`` is ``int``, as specified in kundi ``C``.

 The generated :meth:`__init__` method for ``C`` will look like::